ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 Statement

 A statement is a logical line of a document.
 It can be an invocation of a routine, or a declaration of an entity's structure or value.
+## Overview

+A simple programming language should be provided for easily writing portable algorithms to be transpiled to and used by programs in other languages.
+The name "StageL" comes from calling it a "staging language" (which refers to its being a tool for developing the main EITE software, which should provide a more complete language).
+This project was inspired by the ugly code that resulted when I tried to write using these principles directly in JavaScript, needing a lot of easy-to-mess-up boilerplate code and awkward notation (largely because it is not strongly typed).

+## Design goals

+*   Imperative language.
+Trivial to implement, learn, and read; extremely portable.
+*   Provide function calls, arrays, strings, numbers, booleans, and operators for these types with strict typing.
+Objects and first-class functions are out of scope for this language.
+*   Implemented as a transpiler that accepts a file as input and produces a file in the target language as output.
+*   Have an implementation of itself using itself, to provide testing and portability of the language.
+*   Have an implementation in Bash.
+*   Should transpile to (at least) JavaScript, C, Java, Bash, PHP, Microsoft CIL, Lisp, x86 assembly, and Python, in roughly that order of priority.
+(JavaScript is desired as soon as possible for work on the main EITE software; C and Java should follow soon thereafter for their portability; the other languages are nice to have to cover a diverse range of development environments, and additionally, in the case of CIL/x86 assembly/Lisp, of providing interesting challenges in ensuring that the language really is easily portable due to their difference from the others.)
+*   Focus on simplicity and portability: it should purely be an algorithm representation format, without input/output capabilities.
+It is for implementing the algorithms of a program once, and having it be available in various languages.
+Things such as input/output and native calls should be provided as an API specification for the StageL source file: at the top of the file, it should declare all the implementation-dependent functions that it requires; these would then be provided separately by the programmer and/or by a set of functions provided with StageL for each target language.
+*   All input/output to/from the language is as functions.
+All code must be in a function, with declared parameters, parameter types, variables needed, and return type.
+(The expense of the simple type system is that changing return values would break functions' API, since "out" parameters and/or pointers would not be available, but this should allow the code to be simple and readable, which is a priority for this language.)
+*   Output files should retain the structure and comments of the input files, thereby retaining readability as far as the target language permits.
+*   All behavior should be specified.
+Ambiguous programs should be impossible to write knowing the specification, and (as far as possible) the meaning of a program should be obvious and unambiguous _without_ the language specification.
+Programs that do not match the specification exactly should be entirely rejected, rather than produce warnings or have a best guess of its meaning made.
 # Alignment of the project approach to the traits of the currently emerging new media

 Henry Jenkins's article "Eight Traits of the New Media Landscape" (http://nmdprojects.net/teaching_resources/jenkins_eight_traits_of_new_media.pdf) provides eight traits that its author observes in the prominent currently emerging new media.
 This section of the proposal evaluates this project's expression of this set of traits.